wooden-abstract-angle.jpg

 University Requirements

-• Transferred courses at the external institution must have a grade of B or above
+• Courses must have a grade of B or above

 • Course must be applicable to degree as determined by program’s college at Thomas Jefferson University

-• In circumstances where transfer of credit is granted, only the credits will transfer while course grade does not transfer nor is calculated into GPA at Thomas Jefferson University
+6. In circumstances where transfer of credit is granted, only the credits will transfer; course grades do not transfer nor are they calculated into GPA at Thomas Jefferson University

 College/Program Requirements